AWegnerGitHub/awegnergithub.github.io-source/content/2015_10_10_how-not-to-recruit-me.md

 ## Introduction

-A few days ago, on Meta.StackOverflow, a product manager [asked][1] for feedback on how they could make first contact between employeers and potential employees more valuable to the potential employee.
+A few days ago, on Meta.StackOverflow, a product manager [asked][1] for feedback on how they could make first contact between employers and potential employees more valuable to the potential employee.
 I provided my [feedback][2].
 I've reposted it below, with some minor changes to further explain my ideals.

 The summary of this entire post is: If I have to spend time to make my resume jump out and catch *your* attention, I expect you to spend just a little bit of time telling me about your company and the position you are recruiting for.
 I don't think a few sentences with these details is that much ask.